Skip to main content

 Article

-How trade credit insurance boosts business resilience in MENA
+How trade credit insurance boosts business resilience in South Africa

 Small non-financial firms in the region are forecast to remain under high liquidity stress in the medium term — putting large shares of their debt at risk of default.

-To help them navigate this challenging landscape, companies can take out trade credit insurance.
-While these policies primarily protect a company against the risk of non-payment for goods and services, they also provide spinoff benefits that are perhaps less well-known, such as facilitating a company’s expansion into untested markets, improving access to capital, and increasing sales with existing customers.
+To help navigate this challenging landscape, companies can take out trade credit insurance.
+Although these policies primarily protect a company against the risk of non-payment for goods and services delivered on credit, they also provide spinoff benefits that are perhaps less well known, such as facilitating a company’s expansion into new markets, improving access to working capital and increasing sales with existing customers.

 Key benefits of trade credit insurance

-Under a trade credit insurance policy, an insurer covers a company’s non-payment exposure.
-This will help the company in a number of ways:
+Under a trade credit insurance policy, an insurer covers a company’s nonpayment exposure.
+This will help the company in several ways:

-These policies are of particular relevance to companies in the Middle East and North Africa, at present.
-In overpopulated sectors such as mining, construction, and IT, for example, some companies face bad debts after extending credit to customers with weaker credit profiles in order to secure much-needed sales.
-However, companies across the board and their insurers are reporting issues with late or non-payments.
+These policies are of particular relevance to companies in the African region at present.
+In overpopulated sectors such as fast-moving consumer goods, commodity trading, agriculture, construction materials, consumer electronics and mining, some companies face bad debts after extending credit to customers with weaker credit profiles to secure much-needed sales.
+However, companies across the board and their insurers are reporting issues with late payments or non-payments.

-A company that wants to start selling its goods or services to new customers, or in a country where they have no direct presence, usually engages in cash sales where the buyer’s payment obligation is settled straightway.
-With credit insurance, a company can offer a credit line to a new customer at the outset and, therefore, is, more likely to win their business.
+2. Explore new markets.
+A company that wants to start selling its goods or services to new customers or in a country where it has no direct presence usually engages in cash sales in which the buyer’s payment obligation is settled straightaway.
+With credit insurance, a company can offer a credit line to a new customer at the outset and is therefore more likely to win their business.

+4. Access funding.
 International and local banks are generally more willing to grant facilities to companies that insure their customers’ debt with a well-rated insurer.
-The insurance is also likely to reduce the cost of facilities, allow for larger sums to be borrowed, and limit the recourse the financial institution will seek to impose on the funds provided.
+The insurance is also likely to reduce the cost of facilities, allow for larger sums to be borrowed and limit the recourse the financial institution will seek to impose on the funds provided.

-A company utilising a trade credit policy has to regularly review their customer, collect payments on time, and if required, extend set payment terms or stop shipping to customers who are overdue on their payments.
-As a result, they shorten their cash collection cycle and ultimately improve their liquidity.
+5. Improve cash flow.
+A company utilising a trade credit policy must regularly review its customers, collect payments on time and, if required, extend set payment terms or stop shipping to customers that are overdue on their payments.
+By doing so, the company shortens its cash-collection cycle and ultimately improves its liquidity.

 Buying the right cover

-Amid slower global economic growth, high energy prices, inflation, and higher interest rates, companies in the Middle East and North Africa are increasingly at risk of delayed payment or non-payment by customers based either in the region or in the UK, Europe, US, and Latin America where late payments have spiraled out of control in some sectors.
-In the UK for instance, 52% of small businesses experienced late payments in 2022.
+Amid slower global economic growth, high energy prices, inflation and higher interest rates, companies in the African region are increasingly at risk of delayed payment or non-payment by customers based either in the region or in the UK, Europe, the US and Asia, the main export markets for locally produced goods, where late payments have spiralled out of control in some sectors.
+In the UK, for instance, 52% of small businesses experienced late payments in 2022, and the Netherlands is reporting record growth in company liquidations in 2024.

-In order to protect themselves against bad debts, information is key.
-Companies should lean on their insurers and relevant information providers such as trade associations and professional bodies to perform due diligence on partners ahead of providing them with goods and services.
-Some insurers, for example, run risk workshops, where they give an assessment of the performance of their clients’ partners.
-Companies should also follow closely shifts in risks in the countries and sectors where they do business.
+To protect against bad debts, information is key.
+Companies should lean on their insurers and relevant information providers, such as credit information bureaus, trade associations and professional bodies, to perform due diligence on partners ahead of providing them with goods and services.
+As a broker specialising in trade credit insurance, Marsh runs risk workshops, providing insights and guidance on credit management best practices.
+Companies should also closely follow shifts in risks in the countries and sectors in which they do business.

 For more information on trade credit insurance, please contact your Marsh adviser.